dignajar/bludit-plugins/README.md

 The zip files are created automatically.

-The web site refreshes itself every 24hs.
+The web site refreshes itself every 1 hour.

 Here is a link to how to contribute to a any repository: https://varlogdiego.com/post/how-to-contribute-to-a-github-project